jotak/demo-mesh-arena/STEP-BY-STEP.md

 ## Slides

-This demo was presented at [DevopsDday](http://2018.devops-dday.com/) in the Velodrome, Marseilles' famous stadium.
+This demo was presented at [DevopsDday](http://2018.devops-dday.com/) in the Velodrome, Marseilles' famous stadium, and then at [RivieraDev 2019](https://rivieradev.fr/).
 [Here are the slides](https://docs.google.com/presentation/d/1PzRD3BquEI3Al6y2_vSrZqUY0AlJF54_uuWYhr81t5g), in French.
 Or [in English](https://docs.google.com/presentation/d/1WZDmIcfzKC9GMqz8Cvcb0_mJK_hIH-JxEDROZLnEnng).

 ## Pre-requisite